mcikalmerdeka/US-Based-Ecommerce-Company-Sales-Performance/README.md

 A US Based Ecommerce Sales Company wants us to create a Sales Dashboard showing information of YTD Sales and generate insights for improving business performance with below scenarios :

-- Create a KPI Banner showing YTD Sales, YTD Profit, YTD Quantity sold, YTD Profit Margin.
+- Create a KPI Banner showing YTD Sales, YTD Profit, and YTD Quantity sold.

 - Find Year on Year Growth for each KPI and show a YTD sparkline for each measure in the KPI to understand the monthly trend for each fact.